-- All individuals with gonorrhoea should have cultures taken for susceptibility testing prior to treatment (performance standard 97%). - Individuals treated for gonorrhoea should be offered a test of cure according to criteria in this guideline (performance standard 97%). - Individuals diagnosed with gonorrhoea should be tested for chlamydia, syphilis, and HIV (unless previously diagnosed with HIV) (performance standard 97%). - Individuals diagnosed with gonorrhoea should have partner notification carried out in accordance with the BASHH statement on partner notification (performance standard 97%). - Individuals diagnosed with gonorrhoea should be offered information (written or digital) about their diagnosis and management (performance standard 97%). - Individuals diagnosed with gonorrhoea should receive first-line treatment or the reasons for not doing so documented (performance standard 97%). - Cases of possible treatment failures with ceftriaxone should be reported to UKHSA (performance standard 97%).
+- All individuals with gonorrhoea should have cultures taken for susceptibility testing prior to treatment (performance standard 97%). - All individuals treated for gonorrhoea and requiring a test of cure according to criteria in this guideline are offered a test of cure (performance standard 97%). - Individuals diagnosed with gonorrhoea should be tested for chlamydia, syphilis, and HIV (unless previously diagnosed with HIV) (performance standard 97%).

+- Individuals diagnosed with gonorrhoea should have partner notification carried out in accordance with the BASHH statement on partner notification (performance standard 97%). - Individuals diagnosed with gonorrhoea should be offered information (written or digital) about their diagnosis and management (performance standard 97%). - Individuals diagnosed with gonorrhoea should receive first-line treatment or the reasons for not doing so documented (performance standard 97%). - Cases of possible treatment failures with ceftriaxone should be reported to UKHSA (performance standard 97%).